McKlay/MLops-Project-Handbook/docs/book_project_budget/Book1_chapter10.md

+---
+hide:
+  - toc
+---

-# 📘 Chapter 10: How to Stay Within Free Tiers
+# Chapter 10: How to Stay Within Free Tiers

-With great deployment comes great responsibility, 🧾 Chapter 10 is all about smart cost control and usage monitoring — the key to sustainably running your AI apps, especially when using paid APIs (like OpenAI/Replicate) or free-tier compute (Railway/Hugging Face/Vercel).
-Let’s protect your wallet 💳 while scaling your impact 🌍.
+With great deployment comes great responsibility, Chapter 10 is all about smart cost control and usage monitoring — the key to sustainably running your AI apps, especially when using paid APIs (like OpenAI/Replicate) or free-tier compute (Railway/Hugging Face/Vercel).
+Let’s protect your wallet while scaling your impact.

 ---